Argentina v Peru (1978 FIFA World Cup): Controversy

 The accused players have denied the claims, pointing out that they lacked evidence.
 Quiroga accused Velásquez of having a "lack of sanity" and responded with "I did not sell myself.
-If I had taken money to go back, today I could not walk through Lima and I do it without problems."
+If I'd taken money to go back, I could not walk through Lima today, and I do without any problems."
 He also added that:

-Despite this, on another occasion Quiroga has pointed out that that day some of his teammates had acted "strange" in the game, such as defender Rodulfo Manzo, who ducked in the fourth Argentine goal, for which Quiroga points out that: "'Negro' Manzo didn't stop anything, neither he nor the defense.
+Despite this, on another occasion Quiroga has pointed out that that day some of his teammates had acted "strange" in the game, such as Manzo who, as noted, ducked in the fourth Argentine goal, for which Quiroga adds that: "'Negro' Manzo didn't stop anything, neither he nor the defense.
 In Argentina's fourth goal, Manzo ducked and left the shooter alone."
-In addition, the unusual lineup of Peruvian coach Marcos Calderón stood out who left several notable and experienced players out of the match.
-In his response, Muñante stated that Velásquez "was delusional" and that Calderón didn't accept any bribes.
+In addition, the unusual lineup of Peruvian coach Marcos Calderón left several notable and experienced players out of the match.
+In his response, Muñante stated that Velásquez was "delusional" and that Calderón didn't accept any bribes.
 Muñante also recounted that they didn't ask the Peruvian technical director not to line up goalkeeper Quiroga, an Argentine nationalized Peruvian, and clarified that there was a meeting in which Quiroga was asked if he wanted to save with his agreement.
 Muñante asserted that no player missed out since Peru was able to score two or three goals against Argentina in the first 15 minutes.
 Manzo maintained that neither he nor his teammates had received money for the result of the match and even though there have been speculations, there has never been any real proof of any fraud.
-Katia Gorriti, Gorriti's daughter, stated that Velásquez's opinions were disrespectful and unfair as they stained her father's name, also indicating that she would take legal action.
+Katia Gorriti, Raúl Gorriti's daughter, stated that Velásquez's opinions were disrespectful and unfair as they stained her father's name, also indicating that she would take legal action.